gobitfly/beaconchain/docs/v2beta/metric-validator-efficiency.md

 ---
-description: Efficiency, a metric to measure validator performance
+description: Efficiency aka.
+Beaconscore, a metric to measure validator performance
 ---

-# 📈 Metric: Validator Efficiency
+# 📈 Metric: Validator Efficiency aka.
+Beaconscore

-The validator **Efficiency** metric is a comprehensive measure of validator performance, integrating multiple components:&#x20;
+The validator **Efficiency** / **Beaconscore** metric is a comprehensive measure of validator performance, integrating multiple components:&#x20;

 1. [**Attestations**](metric-validator-efficiency.md#attester-efficiency)
 2. [**Block proposals**](metric-validator-efficiency.md#proposer-efficiency)
 3. [**Sync committees**](metric-validator-efficiency.md#sync-efficiency)

 This metric is designed to provide a holistic view of a validator's effectiveness. \
-\

 Validator efficiency can be calculated over an arbitrary timeframe.
 The longer the timeframe, the closer it is expected to approach the duty weighting as defined in the consensus layer specification.
 For shorter timeframes however (down to a single epoch), these values can vary significantly: A block proposal or sync committee participation can completely dominate the resulting efficiency in these cases.&#x20;